AtkinYaliz/UI-IDE/README.md

 - sudo apt-get install sublime-text-installer

 ## Docky ##
 Open gconf-editor.
 Navigate to */apps/docky-2/Docky/Items/DockyItem/*.
-Change DockyItemCommand to *gksu nautilus /usr/share/applications*.
+Change *Hue* to 1 DockyItemCommand to *gksu nautilus /usr/share/applications*.
 Click on your Docky Anchor.
 Type in your password.
 Navigate to the program icon you would like to change.

 - - - -